 Once complete, a psychologist conducting the tree test will analyze different aspects of the illustration along with the person’s attitude, behavior, body language and comments while making the drawing.
 Then the drawings are graded between “very immature” to “very mature” and the essay is scored either backwards, normal or advanced.

-What can you analyze with Koch’s tree test
+What can you analyze with Karl Koch’s Tree Test

 According to psychoanalysts, the Baum test can also help to understand our unconscious and the core structure of our psyche.
-According to a 2015 study, the Koch test has proven to successfully diagnose cognitive disabilities and dementia.
+One 2015 study states, the Karl Koch’s Tree Test has proven to successfully diagnose cognitive disabilities and dementia.
 The study states that “Trees drawn by cognitively impaired patients are different from those drawn by healthy subjects with a progressive differentiation from mild to more relevant degrees of cognitive impairment.”